Cabrillo College is an equal opportunity employer

 The EEO Advisory Committee meets quarterly to review best practices and develop training opportunities for the College.

-- Angela Hoyt, J.D. - Director of Human Resources and Labor Relations (Committee Chair)
+Angela Hoyt, J.D. - Vice President, Human Resources and Labor Relations (Committee Chair)

 The California Community Colleges Chancellor's Office (CCCCO) Vision for Success states: Our vision is to the point: making sure students from all backgrounds succeed in reaching their goals and improving their families and communities, eliminating achievement gaps once and for all.
 The CCCCO has compiled a DEI Glossary of Terms as a guide to better understand several core concepts.

 Cabrillo College is committed to creating a safe, supportive learning and working environment for all members of the campus community.
 Campus safety is our top priority, and we take all reports of misconduct seriously to protect everyone’s health and well-being.

 Unlawful harassment and discrimination is behavior based on someone’s affiliation with a protected class that is so pervasive, persistent, or severe that it would prevent a reasonable person from taking advantage of the educational or employment opportunities Cabrillo has to offer.
 Please report unlawful harassment, discrimination, or retaliation by filling out this form.
 El formulario de queja está disponible en español aqui.

 Sexual Misconduct includes gender-based discrimination, sexual harassment, dating violence, domestic violence, sexual assault, or stalking behaviors.
 To learn more about Cabrillo’s reporting options and resources for sexual misconduct, please visit our Title IX website.
 Please report sexual misconduct by filling out this form.
 Información sobre el proceso de como reportar un incidente de Title IX están disponibles aquí.
 El formulario de queja está disponible en español aqui.

 - AP3425- Equal Employment Opportunity